Subscribe now and save up to 56%

 The last row might not match the plan dimensions precisely, so the final row of short grid pieces should be cut to fit once you get to this step of the process.

-The top and bottom skins are attached with glue, brads, and a few screws.
+Attach the skins The top and bottom skins are attached with glue, brads, and a few screws.
 Begin by applying glue liberally to the top edge of the outer frame and inner grid.
 Then place four scraps at each corner to elevate the heavy MDF skin until you have it positioned properly.
 Then remove the scraps.

 Draw lines on the skin that follow the inner grid to use as a guide as you shoot brads and drive a few screws.
 Use a flush-trimming router bit to cut the oversize MDF sheet to the exact size of the outer frame.
 Flip the torsion box over and follow the same process to attach the second skin.